Kazhdan projections, random walks and ergodic theorems: Introduction

-Here we provide an answer by constructing non-compact ghost projections for warped cones \cite{roe-warped}.
+Motivated by their question we construct non-compact ghost projections for warped cones \cite{roe-warped}.

 Let $G$ be a finitely generated group acting ergodically by probability preserving Lipschitz homeomorphisms on a compact metric probability measure space $(M,\dist,m)$.
 Assume that the measure $m$ is upper uniform, i.e. it is distributed uniformly over $M$ with respect to the metric, see Definition \ref{definition : upper uniform measure}.
-Denote by $\mathcal{O}=\mathcal{O}_G(M)$ the warped cone associated to the action of $G$ on $M$, as defined in Section \ref{sect:warped} (see also \cite{roe-warped}). {\value{theorem}} \begin{theorem}[see Theorem \ref{theorem: non-compact ghost projection}] If the action of $G$ on $(M,m)$ has a spectral gap then there exists a non-compact ghost projection $\mathfrak{G}\in \mathcal{B}(L_2(\mathcal{O}))$ which is a limit of finite propagation operators. \end{theorem} We also conjecture that such warped cones with non-compact ghost projections as provided by Theorem \ref{theorem: intro warped cones} yield a new class of counterexamples to the coarse Baum-Connes conjecture.
+Denote by $\mathcal{O}=\mathcal{O}_G(M)$ the warped cone associated to the action of $G$ on $M$, as defined in Section \ref{sect:warped} (see also \cite{roe-warped}). {\value{theorem}} \begin{theorem}[see Theorem \ref{theorem: non-compact ghost projection}] If the action of $G$ on $(M,m)$ has a spectral gap then there exists a non-compact ghost projection $\mathfrak{G}\in \mathcal{B}(L_2(\mathcal{O}))$ which is a limit of finite propagation operators. \end{theorem} We also conjecture that such warped cones with non-compact ghost projections as provided by Theorem \ref{theorem: intro warped cones} are counterexamples to the coarse Baum-Connes conjecture.
+Warped cones in many ways exhibit a behavior similar to that of box spaces, however one expects that the fact that the class of warped cones is so rich might lead to examples with interesting new features.